rmarasigan/freecodecamp/golang-beginners/primitives/README.md

 A rune is a little bit different than a string type.
 A string type represent any UTF-8 character, a rune represents any UTF-32 character.
 UTF-32 is a little bit of a weird because while any character in UTF-32 can be up to 32 bits long, it doesn't have to be 32 bits long.
 For example, any UTF-8 character, which is 8 bits long, is a valid UTF-32 character.

-If we're declaring a stirng we use a `"` double quoutes.
+If we're declaring a string we use a `"` double quotes.
 When we're declaring a single rune, we use `'` single quotes.
 But if you run this application, it will return `97, int32`.
 The reason for this is because runes are just type alias for int32.
 So strings can be converted back and forth between collection of bytes.
 With runes, they are a true type alias.
 When you are talking about rune, it is the same as talking about an int32.
 ```go
 func main() {
    r := 'a'